This post may contain affiliate links. Please read our disclosure policy.

 - 5 cups Powdered Sugar

-- ⅓ cup Cream, Half n Half or Milk
+- 1/3 cup Cream Half n Half or Milk

 - Preheat oven to 350 degrees.

-- In large bowl, stir together flour, sugar, cocoa, baking soda, baking powder, and salt.
+- In a large bowl, stir together flour, sugar, cocoa, baking soda, baking powder, and salt.
 If you have a flour sifter, sift all dry ingredients.

 - Let cool before frosting.

-- To make Chocolate Buttercream Frosting:
+To make Chocolate Buttercream:

 - In mixing bowl, cream together Butter, Cocoa, Powdered Sugar, and Cream until light and fluffy.
 You may want to add more cream or milk depending on consistency.
-Once cake has cooled and has been removed from pans, frost each layer with frosting.
+Once the cake has cooled and has been removed from pans, frost each layer with frosting.

 - Top with chocolate shavings, chocolate chips, sprinkles, M & M’s or whatever your heart desires.

-Go get a fork, a plate, and dig in to the best chocolate cake on the planet.
+Go get a fork, a plate, and dig into the best chocolate cake on the planet.